Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/README.md

 This is a necessary assumption that needs to be fulfilled, as both versions of the ETAS model require the data to be stationary in time, as the results of the output, particularly in the case of the first model, is not reliable if this assumption is violated

 The original dataset that was used is included, and is titled ["originaldata.csv"](https://github.com/Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/blob/main/originaldata.csv).
-The data was then split out into two files, one file ["bametas.csv"](https://github.com/Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/blob/main/bametas.csv) for the ETAS model with semi-Parametic Estimation which was first introduced by [Ogata in 1988](https://www.jstor.org/stable/2288914), and another file [bametasFLP.csv](https://github.com/Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/blob/main/bametasFLP.csv)for the version of ETAS model which utilised the forward likelihood predictive approach to esitmate estimate the non-parametric components of background seismicity, with the triggered seismicity being estimated through maximum likelihood [(Chiodi & Adelfio, 2011)](https://onlinelibrary.wiley.com/doi/10.1002/env.1121).
+The data was then split out into two files, one file ["bametas.csv"](https://github.com/Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/blob/main/bametas.csv) for the ETAS model with semi-Parametic Estimation which was first introduced by [Ogata in 1988](https://www.jstor.org/stable/2288914), and another file [bametasFLP.csv](https://github.com/Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/blob/main/bametasFLP.csv)for the version of ETAS model which utilised the forward likelihood predictive approach to estimate the non-parametric components of background seismicity, with the triggered seismicity being estimated through maximum likelihood [(Chiodi & Adelfio, 2011)](https://onlinelibrary.wiley.com/doi/10.1002/env.1121).

 The models have nuances in their mathematic formulation, yet significant differences in the methods that are employed to estimate the background seismicity.
 Both models employ Maximum Likelihood Estimation (MLE) to estimate the main parameters.
 However, the difference between the two comes with the estimation of the background seismicity.
 The first model estimates it through a semiparametric approach, whereas the second variation of the ETAS model, estimates the background seismicity through nonparametric estimation, utilising Forward Likelihood Prediction (FLP).